*Regulations were published in October 2020. We wrote about the specifics in a blog post.

 A building's compliance date and compliance status - compliant, high-performance exemption, non-compliance - will be published publicly.

-Green Building United will keep everyone updated as the City of Philadelphia publishes regulations in the next few months that provide additional compliance details beyond what's outlined in the bill language.
+Green Building United will keep everyone updated as the City of Philadelphia publishes regulations in the next few months that provide additional compliance details beyond what's outlined in the bill language. *Update* Regulations have been published as of October 2020.
+We provide detail on what clarifications and next steps are included in a more recent blog post.

 If you're a building owner or manager, consider joining the Philadelphia 2030 District where we provide regular updates to our participating partners.
 Reach out to Katie Bartolotta at firstname.lastname@example.org for more information on joining.